icg-gravwaves/probing_speed_of_gravity/README.md

 for details of this figure.

-## Figure 3
+## Figure 3 (and Figure 5 in appendix)

-Figure 3 uses a similar script to Figure 2A but must examine a lot more points.
+Figure 3 (and Figure 5) use a similar script to Figure 2A but must examine a lot more points.
 The scripts for generating the LIGO and LISA data respectively are here:

 <https://icg-gravwaves.github.io/probing_speed_of_gravity/Figure_3/make_data_ligo.py>